Cybersecurity Management (MS)

 Requirements for admission into the program for the Master of Science in Cybersecurity Management include the following:

-- A four-year undergraduate degree from an accredited institution with a minimum 3.0 cumulative GPA,
+A four-year undergraduate degree from an accredited college or university with a minimum 2.75 cumulative undergraduate GPA,

-- A minimum combined score of 290 on the verbal and quantitative sections of the GRE,
+A combined score of at least 290 on the verbal and the quantitative sections of the GRE

 Additional Program Requirements